LeToNode/Play2.0-CN-doc/sandbox/Tips.md

 * Add `bootstrap/_` before each `bootstrap.less` import declaration and rename each file the same way ( This is the convention to not compile theses files while packaging compiled assets )
 * Move `bootstrap.less` file into `app/assets/stylesheets`

-Can be done with a script like this ran into the `app/assets/stylesheets/bootstrap`
+This can be done with a script like this (run in `app/assets/stylesheets/bootstrap`)
 ```bash
 for a in *.less; do mv $a _$a; done
 sed -i '|s|@import "|@import "bootstrap/_|' bootstrap.less